 France is a major actor on the European and world stage and possesses a rich and sophisticated culture.
 Its language is more important today than it has ever been.
 The course at Cardiff University will enable you to develop your writing skills through a range of exercises including resumes and essays with your oral and aural skills being practised through a varied pool of audio-video material, websites, films and computer programmes.
 The emphasis on vocational learning means that you will also have the opportunity to sit the prestigious Paris Chamber of Commerce exam and a French language qualification recognised in France as part of your degree.
-As a French student, you will be taught within the Schools of European Languages, Translation and Politics – an interdisciplinary centre of excellence and one of the largest and most dynamic schools of its type in the UK.
+As a French student, you will be taught within the School of Modern Languages – a centre of excellence and one of the largest and most dynamic schools of its type in the UK.

 |How to apply||www.cardiff.ac.uk/howtoapply|

 |Typical places available||The School admits 170 students each year to its undergraduate degree programmes.|